-We last left Constitution in the possession of two British prizes, so handily captured on February 20, 1815.
+On February 20, 1815 the Constitution handily captured two British prizes.
 With shot holes stopped and rigging mended, Captain Charles Stewart had a choice.
 He could risk returning directly to the United States, where the likelihood of encountering a British blockading squadron was high, or he could sail to some neutral island, land the prisoners, and wait for news of the peace treaty he knew was coming.
 Though everyone on board anxiously wished to return home, Stewart chose the prudent option.
 The ship and her prizes steered for the island of Santiago, in the Cape Verde archipelago, and anchored at Porto Praya (modern Praia) on March 11.
 The islands were a possession of Portugal, and therefore a neutral port.

 The next day dawned breezy and hazy- so foggy in fact that at noontime Constitution’s lookouts barely spotted a powerful British squadron standing into the harbor.
 In twelve minutes, Constitution, Cyane, and Levant had all cut their anchor cables, sheeted home their topsails, and sailed out of the harbor, barely clearing the point at the entrance, but evading the guns of the British squadron.
 As the ships picked up speed, they set all their sails, and cut away the boats towing astern.